Bruce Givner: Watergate

 Wills was lauded as the hero who alerted police of the break-in, though later, Givner was credited as having provided critical information.
 Givner was not only questioned by the D.C. police and the FBI, but in October 1973 he also was interviewed by Senator Fred Thompson, who was the minority counsel to the Senate Select Committee on Presidential Campaign Activities.
 Givner was credited with having stopped the McCord group from getting into the building to do their dirty work "on time".

-In 2019, Givner released a book titled My Watergate Scandal Tell-All: How I Unwittingly Caused This Historic Event (www.mywatergatescandal.com) recalling and detailing his experiences and life before and during the Watergate events.
+In 2019, Givner released a book titled My Watergate Scandal Tell-All: How I Unwittingly Caused This Historic Event recalling and detailing his experiences and life before and during the Watergate events.
 He held a press conference at the former DNC headquarters (now SAGE publishing) along with Watergate arresting officers, Paul Leeper and John Barrett.
 The three took media on a tour of the 6th floor of the Watergate describing each moment of Givner's late stay there and the officers' blow-by-blow description of the arrest.

 Career

 Givner was admitted to the State Bar of California in December 1976 and began practicing law in Encino.
-Givner currently practices tax law in Los Angeles at the law offices of KFB Rice LLP.
+Givner later practiced tax law in Los Angeles at the law offices of KFB Rice LLP.

+Death

+Givner was diagnosed with leukemia in 2022 and died of complications related to his illness on October 23, 2025.